maitrikjpatel/DevNotes/Front_End_Development.md

 ---
-date:  "2015-05-28T22:40:32.169Z"
+date: '2015-05-28T22:40:32.169Z'
-publish: "true"
+publish: 'true'
-category: "note"
+category: 'note'
-author: "Maitrik Patel"
+author: 'Maitrik Patel'

-title: "Front End Development"
+title: 'Front End Development'
-description: "A user interface is like a joke.
-If you have to explain it, it’s not that good."
+description: 'A user interface is like a joke.
+If you have to explain it, it’s not that good.'

-topics: "tools, development, design"
+topics: 'tools, development, design'

-source: "Github"
+source: 'Github'
 ---

 ### Articles